Cellulite and Coffee Grounds

 Remember, there is no cure for cellulite.
 Massage, caffeinated creams and even surgical procedures will only temporarily treat the appearance of cellulite.
 An ideal treatment would affect all underlying factors, from connective tissues and white blood cells to fat and blood vessels.
 Unfortunately, such a treatment does not yet exist.
 Until then, women should remember that almost every woman on Earth has cellulite.

-Use the links and sources on the next page to find more information about cellulite research and possible treatments.
+Use the links and sources below to find more information about cellulite research and possible treatments.

 - American Academy of Dermatology.
 "Cellulite."
 2009.
 (8/8/09) http://www.aad.org/dermaz/Default.aspx